 HubSpot’s CRM gives marketing and sales teams many features that translate to their publishing needs, even if the software isn’t designed specifically for the industry.

-The question, then, is whether the quick-to-climb cost of their add-on options and extra sales tools makes the CRM prohibitive for publishers.
+The question, then, is whether the quick-to-climb cost of their add-on options and extra sales tools makes it a prohibitive CRM software for publishers.

 5. Pipedrive